jamespatrick29170/web140project/README.md

 - styled to fit the aesthetic
 - pulls github info for pfp, repo count and bio
 - card doubles as link to github page

+## Contact Form
+- now sends email through formspree link in the js
+- removed email link at bottom of about me
+- success message on message sending

+## Contact Icons
+- Replaced text links with the official brand images from respective websites
+- Keyboard accessible aria enabled

+## Cards
+- Rebuilt Home and Projects to fit new card layouts
+- moved github card to home
+- layout responsive across screen sizes